-An Infant program is offered at Cedar Hollow Children's Centre, Westmount Children's Centre and White Oaks Children's Centre for children ranging in age from 0-18 months.
+An Infant program is offered at Cedar Hollow, Summerside, Westmount and White Oaks Children's Centres for children ranging in age from 0-18 months.
 The individual needs of each child are met promptly and sensitively, through an abundance of cuddles and stimulating learning experiences.
 Secure emotional attachments and strong, nurturing relationships are developed between children and program staff.